4 Factors Affecting Property Loan-To-Value (LTV) Limit Concerning You!

 Lastly, the number of housing loan(s) you are currently servicing is the most significant factor affecting the LTV limits you can borrow for your next housing loan.
 If you have structured your property portfolio through Property Wealth Planning, a high chance is that you are holding multiple properties now, which you might be affected by the lower LTV limits due to multiple housing loans.

-The LTV limit table below summarizes Singapore’s residential property with effect from the 6th of July 2018.
+The bank loan LTV limit table below summarizes Singapore’s residential property with effect from the 6 July 2018.
 You can borrow the percent based on your age, loan tenure, type of property purchased, and the number of housing loans you are servicing now.

-Assuming Mr & Mrs. Tan is 50 and 45 years old, respectively.
+Assuming Mr. & Mrs. Tan is 50 and 45 years old, respectively.
 Mr. Tan earned a gross monthly income of $5,000, which Mrs. Tan earned a gross monthly income of $6,000.
-This example will show the calculation of their income weighted average age for buying their first HDB or first private property based on loan tenure of 10 years and 20 years.
+This example will show the calculation of their income weighted average age for buying their first HDB or first private property based on loan tenure of 10 years and 20 years using Bank Loan.
 You may refer to the above LTV Limits Summary Table for reference.

 As a buyer(s), you should understand the fundamental of Loan-to-Value (LTV) and its limits based on the 4 factors to determine the maximum loan that you can take up and determine how much initial outlay you need to set aside for the property purchase.
 Always start young to enjoy your retirement early!